The Date for Work Experience is 17/07/2023 – 21/07/2023

 - Ask for a reference from the Employer at the end of their placement.

-If you have any queries, please contact Mr Oliver our Associate Assistant Headteacher for Careers.
+If you have any queries, please contact Mr Drake our Associate Assistant Headteacher for Careers.